CassandraGoose/non-earthling-news/ProjectDescription.md

 My motivation for creating this project is to refresh my Vanilla JS chops.
 I haven't worked in Vanilla in a couple of years, and it is so important to keep fundamentals strong.

 ## How will users interact with your web site?
-Users will land on a page that has the latest alien-related news, in a scrollable format.
+Users will land on a page with a description of the app, some cool visuals to help describe the app, and a button to enter the app.
+At the click of that button, the user can then go to a page that has the latest alien-related news, in a scrollable format.
 They will be able to sort by date, filter by various tags and topics, and search.

 ## What 3rd Party API(s) will you integrate with?